“O come all ye faithful, joyful and triumphant,” these words from the well-known hymn may not resonate with our experience of Christmas this year. We

 “Faith, Grief and Covid-19 has proved to be an outstanding resource.
 This is a very timely, thoughtful contribution to our life of ministry together.
 The use of expert contributors adds richness and relevance to exploring the losses we face—it has prepared our own hearts and has equipped us to better serve the needs of those in the wider community.”

 “Understanding and responding to experiences of mental health and mental health challenges is profoundly important for both Church and society.
 And yet, there seem to be relatively few voices and initiatives that really seek to engage with the issues both theologically and practically.
 Sanctuary Ministries is one of those prophetic voices that calls our attention to important things and seeks to equip God’s people to be the kind of healing community that they are intended to be.
 The work of this organisation is invaluable.”

 Rev. Dr. John Swinton, Sanctuary Ambassador

 Chair in Divinity and Religious Studies, University of Aberdeen

 ABOUT SANCTUARY UK

 “Sanctuary offers training, tools, and resources to equip the Church to be a sanctuary for all people, at all stages of their mental wellness journeys.”

 CORIN PILLING, UK NATIONAL DIRECTOR

-Corin is joining the Sanctuary Team as our National Director in the UK.
-He is based in London and will be working to connect with charities, non-profits, and churches across the UK to form partnerships, collaborate in the intersection of mental health and faith, and bring resources like The Sanctuary Course to help meet the needs of churches and communities.
+Corin joins the Sanctuary Team as our National Director in the UK.
+He is based in London and is working to connect with charities, non-profits, and churches across the UK to form partnerships, collaborate in the intersection of mental health and faith, and bring resources like The Sanctuary Course to help meet the needs of churches and communities.